How Much Protein to Build Muscle in 2026 (A Practical Guide)

 - Learn a handful of portions.
 A palm of meat is ~25–30 g protein; a fist of yogurt or cottage cheese is ~10–15 g.
 Once you know five or six of these, you can eyeball a day.

 - Snap, don’t spreadsheet.
 Logging by photo or by describing a meal in a sentence is far more sustainable than typing grams into a database.
+Prefer to enter it yourself?
+Quick Add is the free way to log protein and calories by hand in a couple of taps.
 The whole point is to hit your number on most days, not to be perfect on any one day.

 That second habit is exactly how Swoodie’s muscle-gain setup works — point your camera at a plate or scan a barcode and it logs calories and protein in seconds, so you can see whether you actually hit your target instead of guessing.